Steffield/react-covid19-app/README.md

 ## Credits

-Apart from some design changes and minimal set up changes the application was created by the github user <a href="https://github.com/adrianhajdin">adrianhajdin</a> and done by following his youTube Video, which is linked above.
+Apart from some design changes and minimal set up changes the application was originally created by the github user <a href="https://github.com/adrianhajdin">adrianhajdin</a> and done by following his youTube Video, which is linked above.
 It was very helpful and I can recommend it for React beginners.

 ## Installation